Jeremy9872/All-Music-App-2025-Aug/README.md

 ### Demonstration vedio: https://youtu.be/o9Zw6ClK2_o

 **All Music Prep** is an **unpublished app** I developed to improve **music practice efficiency and independent learning** for students.
-This project demonstrates my ability to transform an idea into a practical solution, combining my experience in **piano learning** with my interest in **coding** to enhance the functionality of the original site our school music class was using.
+This project demonstrates my ability to transform an idea into a practical solution, combining my experience in **piano learning** with my interest in **coding** to enhance the learning quality of school music classes.
 During the app-making process, I **communicated extensively with AI**, layering my ideas to make it easier for the AI to understand.
 Combining what I learned in school, I successfully created a product that closely aligned with my vision.

 ---